 - Australian Land Snails, Volume 1 describes some 70 new genera and 308 new species in the areas from the New South Wales/Victorian border to the islands of Torres Strait and approximately 300km inland in Eastern Australia.

-Australian Land Snails, Volume 2 is due for release in 2015.
+Australian Land Snails, Volume 2.

 This field guides features an additional 800 species from the temperate forests of south-eastern Australia to the semi-arid Gawler and Flinders Ranges of South Australia; the arid Red Centre; the Pilbara and Kimberley of Western Asutralia; and the Nothern Territory’s Top End.